Amr2812/friendsfeed/README.md

 A social network for friends to see their life updates only to support friends communication without influencers, creators, pages, etc...

-> Note: this project needs a lot of refactoring and some tools will be replaced when I have some free time

 ## Technologies

 * Node.js